 Speaking of grain…

-All this prep work makes Flannel seem high maintenance, but this prep work makes the actually sewing easy.
+All this prep work makes Flannel seem “high maintenance”, but this prep work makes the actual sewing easy.
 The rest is just making sure you have the correct supplies.

 You’ll need a 100/16 Universal Needle.
 Why such a large needle?
-Well, flannel wears a needle down quickly, so you’ll get more hours out of a size 100/16.
+Flannel wears a needle down quickly, so you’ll get more sewing hours out of a size 100/16.
 For thinner Flannel, you can get away with a 90/14 Universal Needle.
 A Straight Stitch Foot or General Purpose Foot should work just fine, but if your feed dogs are struggling, switch to a Walking Foot.

 You can use a regular straight stitch to construct your seams.
 I recommend increasing your stitch length to around a 3.0mm and decreasing your tension slightly.
 Also, when sewing multiple layers of Flannel, you may benefit from reducing your presser foot pressure dial a smidge.